So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 So you can see here, this is Sack Chaser, right?

-This is uh the guy that was sitting in the front seat from the photograph I showed you guys before, right?
+This is the guy that was sitting in the front seat from the photograph I showed you guys before, right?

 So y'all can see this right here.

-So here's Sack Tracer right here.
+So here's Sack Chaser right here.

-And this is let me get rid of this.
+And this is, let me get rid of this.

 So you can see him coming.